kali/kali.github.io/_drafts/2016-01-20-BigData-in-Rust.md

 ## Introducing Azone

-So.
-I have actually crafted some code.
-It's not yet very reusable but some part could be made a library as a first step towards tools.

-Some parts of it actually predate this work on Query 2, giving hopes that there is room for reusability.

 The code is here: https://github.com/kali/dazone .
 The README gives instructions about how to run the bench.

-Let's have a look at Query 2:
+Let's have a look at simple runner Query 2: https://github.com/kali/dazone/blob/master/src/bin/query2_simple.rs

-https://github.com/kali/dazone/blob/master/src/bin/query2_simple.rs
+The runner I actually use is query2.rs.
+It allows to tweak many parameters and strategies, but let's keep it simple.

 ```rust
 extern crate dazone;